project-gemmi/gemmi/docs/cif-parser.rst

 the content into a DOM structure, what could be largely avoided given that we use only sequences not atoms.
 But it is not worth to optimize one-off scripts.
-The same goes for using multiple core.
+The same goes for using multiple processor cores.

 Custom PDB search
 -----------------